jhon2f/hash_checker/README.md

-# hash_checker
+# Overview
-Hash Checker is a C# .NET app that checks if your files' hashes are on a blacklist.
-It helps you identify files that may be harmful or compromised.
-You need to update the blacklist manually.
+Hash Checker is a simple C# .NET Framework application designed to verify if the hash of input files matches any entries in a blacklisted database.
+This can be useful for anti-virus or file integrity purposes.